vomnes/matcha/server/api/src/routes/user/readme.md

   }
 ```

-The route match will return an array with the possible match of the connected user according his data and parameters in the body.
+The route match will return an array with the possible match of the connected user according his data and parameters from the header (base64).
 Check input :
 - Age must be a float greater than 1
 - Rating must be a float between 0.1 and 5.0